- July 19, 2011

 “Simple puzzler, good for when you're in the mood for some casual gameplay.”

-“The main game loop is a flawed match-3 game as the main mechanic requires you to match all touching same color tiles in order to make them disappear, but you cannot connect anything diagonally.
-Half the levels out of 55 in total are based on patterns which turn constantly into e-shaped (or much worse) color masses that you cannot clear out, requiring you to restart levels way too often.”
+“Main game loop is a flawed match-3 game as the main mechanic requires you to match all touching same color tiles in order to make them disappear, but you cannot connect anything diagonally.
+Half the levels out of 55 in total are based on patterns which constantly turn into e-shaped (or much worse) color masses that you cannot clear out, requiring you to restart levels way too often.”

 “Gameplay-wise, it’s one of the more terrible puzzle games I’ve played.”